Page Hero

 In the United States, disabled individuals are over-represented as both victims of crime and those accused of crimes compared with their non-disabled counterparts.
 This overrepresentation is even higher for those with disabilities and other marginalized identities.
 To help legal system professionals address these inequities, NACDL is offering an array of trainings and resources.

-From February to April, NACDL, in partnership with RespectAbility, is offering a 3-part webinar series on disability in the criminal legal system.
-To see our first webinar in this series, click here.
+From February to April, NACDL, in partnership with Disability Belongs™, hosted a 3-part webinar series on disability in the criminal legal system.
+Click on the buttons below to watch the titles in this series.

 Fostering Disability-Inclusive Cultures and Workplaces